-From a Mountain School to Global Excellence: Celebrating 20 Years of the Marina Orth Foundation
+From Mountain School to Global Excellence: Celebrating 20 years of the Marina Orth Foundation

 Originally written by Glenn Blumhorst and published on Peace Corps Worldwide (https://peacecorpsworldwide.substack.com/p/from-a-mountain-school-to-global) on October 14.

 In 1965, a young Peace Corps volunteer named Maureen Orth stood on a mountainside in rural Colombia, helping local villagers throw rocks down the slope to clear land for a school.
-That two-room schoolhouse in Aguas Fríasbuilt by the community and named Escuela Marina Orth in her honor, planted the seeds for what would become an extraordinary journey of educational transformation.
+That two-room schoolhouse in Cold Waterbuilt by the community and named Marina Orth School in her honor, planted the seeds for what would become an extraordinary journey of educational transformation.

 A Legacy Built on Opportunity

-Maureen Orth's connection to Colombia began during her Peace Corps service in Medellín from 1964 to 1966.
+Maureen Orth's connection with Colombia began during her service with the Peace Corps in Medellin 1964-1966.
 Though she later built a distinguished career as an award-winning journalist and Special Correspondent for Vanity Fair, she never forgot the lessons learned in those Colombian mountains.

-"I learned that God does not discriminate when he provides talent, intelligence, ingenuity, or beauty; it is only opportunity that restricts a person from achieving their potential," Orth reflects.
+“I learned that God does not discriminate in bestowing talent, intelligence, wit or beauty; only lack of opportunity prevents a person from reaching his or her potential,” Orth reflects.

-That philosophy became reality in 2005when the Secretary of Education of Medellín asked Orth to help make her namesake school the first public bilingual school in the region.
+This philosophy became a reality in 2005when the Secretary of Education of Medellín asked Orth to help make her namesake school the first first bilingual public school in the region.
 With no roadmap but plenty of determination—the same qualities that served her in the Peace Corps—Orth founded the Marina Orth Foundation.

 Today, the Foundation operates in 31 urban and rural public schools across Medellín and the Nuquíregion, serving over 8,000 students students from disadvantaged socioeconomic backgrounds.
 The Foundation's comprehensive approach focuses on: